HenryLevenNU/equation-game-repo/README.md

 One of these operators is chosen, and corresponds to a random number between 1-4 which determines which position of the array is selected.
 This selected string is later used in the printed equation.

 Meanwhile, the string needs to be converted into a more usable function.
-The ‘operator’ library that I used is a functional interface to give me more control to the standard operators.
+The ‘operator’ library is a functional interface to give me more control than the standard operators.
 However, there is an extra layer of complexity as the operator function needs to be the opposite to the printed operator, due to the positioning of the equation elements.

 E.g.
 x / 5 = 10